rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

 If you don't have an account on GitHub yet, follow [this guide](https://www.robinwieruch.de/git-essential-commands/) to sign up, follow a beginner's tour, and about a few essential commands for the terminal.
 This might come in handy if you decide to share projects with others on GitHub in the future.
 It is a good way to showcase a development portfolio to potential clients or hiring companies.

 For our interactions with GitHub's GraphQL API, you will use your own account with information to read/write from/to this data.
-Before that, complete your GitHub profile by providing additional information so you can recongnize it later when it is read by the API.
+Before that, complete your GitHub profile by providing additional information so you can recognize it later when it is read by the API.

 ### Exercises: